History of accounting: Expansion of the role of the accountant

-Between the 4th millennium BC and the 3rd millennium BC, the ruling leaders and priests in ancient Iran had people oversee financial matters.
+During the 4th and 3rd millennia BC, the ruling leaders and priests in ancient Iran had people oversee financial matters.
 In Godin Tepe (گدین تپه) and Tepe Yahya (تپه يحيی), cylindrical tokens that were used for bookkeeping on clay scripts were found in buildings that had large rooms for storage of crops.
 In Godin Tepe's findings, the scripts only contained tables with figures, while in Tepe Yahya's findings, the scripts also contained graphical representations.
 The invention of a form of bookkeeping using clay tokens represented a huge cognitive leap for mankind.

 During the 2nd millennium BC, the expansion of commerce and business expanded the role of the accountant.
 The Phoenicians invented a phonetic alphabet "probably for bookkeeping purposes", based on the Egyptian hieratic script, and there is evidence that an individual in ancient Egypt held the title "comptroller of the scribes".
 There is also evidence for an early form of accounting in the Old Testament; for example the Book of Exodus describes Moses engaging Ithamar to account for the materials that had been contributed towards the building of the tabernacle.

 By about the 4th century BC, the ancient Egyptians and Babylonians had auditing systems for checking movement in and out of storehouses, including oral "audit reports", resulting in the term "auditor" (from audire, to hear).
 The importance of taxation had created a need for the recording of payments, and the Rosetta Stone also includes a description of a tax revolt.

 Roman Empire

 Part of the Res Gestae Divi Augusti from the Monumentum Ancyranum (Temple of Augustus and Rome) at Ancyra, built between 25 BCE - 20 BCE.

-By the reign of Emperor Augustus (27 BC - AD 14), the Roman government had access to detailed financial information, as evidenced by the Res Gestae Divi Augusti (Latin: "The Deeds of the Divine Augustus").
-The inscription was an account to the Roman people of Augustus' stewardship, and listed and quantified his public expenditure, including distributions to the people, grants of land or money to army veterans, subsidies to the aerarium (treasury), building of temples, religious offerings, and expenditures on theatrical shows and gladiatorial games, covering a period of about forty years.
+By the reign of Emperor Augustus (27 BC - AD 14), the Roman government had access to detailed financial information, as evinced by the Res Gestae Divi Augusti (Latin: "The Deeds of the Divine Augustus").
+The inscription was an account to the Roman people of Augustus's stewardship, and listed and quantified his public expenditure, including distributions to the people, grants of land or money to army veterans, subsidies to the aerarium (treasury), building of temples, religious offerings, and expenditures on theatrical shows and gladiatorial games, covering a period of about forty years.
 The scope of the accounting information at the emperor's disposal suggests that its purpose encompassed planning and decision-making.

 The Roman historians Suetonius and Cassius Dio record that in 23 BC, Augustus prepared a rationarium (account) which listed public revenues, and the amounts of cash in the aerarium (treasury), in the provincial fisci (tax officials), and in the hands of the publicani (public contractors); and that it included the names of the freedmen and slaves from whom a detailed account could be obtained.
 The closeness of this information to the executive authority of the emperor is attested by Tacitus' statement that it was written out by Augustus himself.